SCU-Schedule-Helper/scu-schedule-planner/README.md

   - Progress bars for each requirement group.
   - Total units, upper-division units, GPA (if grades entered).
   - Estimated graduation quarter.
-  - List of unmet or at-risk requirements (e.g., “CSCI 161 not scheduled, required before senior year”).
+  - List of unmet or at-risk requirements (e.g., "CSCI 161 not scheduled, required before senior year").
   - Export plan as PDF or shareable link.
 - **Edge Cases**:
   - User plans a course sequence that delays graduation (e.g., missing a prerequisite for a spring-only course).
-  - User changes catalog year—dashboard recalculates requirements.

 ## 5. **Validation \& Logic**